 Some of the people who wear hoodies use them to keep their faces hidden while committing crimes, and for a certain segment of the public, the hoodie has become associated with hoodlums and wayward youths.
 In the mid 90s, the hoodie got linked to the anarchic and murderous aura of Ted Kaczynski, the Unabomber, when a police sketch of him wearing a hoodie and sunglasses was spread all over the media.
 In high fashion, this meaning was appropriated and used to charge luxury products with subversive appeal—Raf Simons famously showed a hoodie-heavy collection inspired by terrorists mere months before 9/11.

 In 2012, the hoodie made headlines again when it got mixed up in the death of Trayvon Martin.
-The story, by now, is well known: Seventeen-year-old Martin was stalked, shot, and killed by George Zimmerman, a self-appointed neighborhood watchman who seemed to assume the kid was a criminal because he was black and wearing a hoodie.
+The story, by now, is well known: Seventeen-year-old Martin was stalked, shot and killed by George Zimmerman, a self-appointed neighbourhood watchman who seemed to assume the kid was a criminal because he was black and wearing a hoodie.
 The country was predictably divided over the shootings, and the hoodie became just another symbol of disagreement—people around the nation, including the Miami Heat, donned hoodies in solidarity with Trayvon, while Fox News host Geraldo Rivera claimed, absurdly, that the item of clothing helped cause the teen's death.

-Hoodies are now tangled up in a seemingly never-ending conversation America is having about race, socioeconomic status, and violence perpetrated against black bodies.
+Hoodies are now tangled up in a seemingly never-ending conversation America is having about race, socioeconomic status and violence perpetrated against black bodies.
 So it seems grimly appropriate that when 12-year-old Tamir Rice was gunned down in a public park by a Cleveland police officer because he was playing with a toy gun, he was wearing a hoodie.

 And so the hoodie has become a "garment of ill-omen" indeed.
 To some, hoodies mean "thugs" who are up to no good.
 Others can put them on to protest racism and the violence it inflicts upon black men and boys in particular.
 You have the Million Hoodies Movement for Justice on one side, and on the other you have stores that ban them because they worry criminals will wear them.
 Hoodies remain a great way to stay warm and dry, but these days they mean so much more than that.